-To report animal cruelty or neglect within Ada County, call the Idaho Humane Society’s Animal Care and Control Division at 208-343-3166 or email [email protected].
 Please provide the dispatcher with a telephone number where you can be reached, the exact address where the animal can be found, a description of the animal, and a description of the abuse or neglect the animal is suffering.
-If you have personally witnessed animal cruelty, the animal control officer may ask you to sign a complaint against the animal’s owner.
+If you have personally witnessed animal cruelty, a Humane Officer may ask you to sign a complaint against the animal’s owner.

 Dog fighting is a sadistic crime in which dogs are intentionally fought for entertainment and gambling.
 The injuries suffered by dogs participating in these fights are severe, and even fatal.
 Dogs may die of hemorrhage, shock, dehydration, exhaustion or infection hours or even days after the fight.